wyattsteere/tcptools/README.md

 ***Spy on your Opponents***

 The below image shows the UDP stream of me launching the game Team Fortress 2.
-The information is encrypted but shows the action of entering into the game, selecting a class, and moving towards the objective.
+The information is encrypted but shows the action of entering the game, selecting a class, and moving towards the objective.
 <img width="960" alt="image" src="https://user-images.githubusercontent.com/94156893/230275186-e0238119-8701-4ca7-8294-f58cd17acc61.png">
 <img width="960" alt="image" src="https://user-images.githubusercontent.com/94156893/230275346-4a93b0ea-5733-41c3-bad0-cec5c57912a7.png">